immanuelfodor/shaarli-descriptor/README.md

 [Shaarli](https://github.com/shaarli/Shaarli) plugin to customize the default height/number of rows of the **Description** field when editing a link.

 Tested on Shaarli 0.11.1 with the [Shaarli-Material](https://github.com/kalvn/Shaarli-Material) theme in desktop and Android Chrome browsers, but it should work with all [built-in themes](https://github.com/shaarli/Shaarli/tree/master/tpl/) as well.
+Should be compatible with Shaarli 0.12.0-beta as well which introduced a major internal rewrite ([#1511](https://github.com/shaarli/Shaarli/pull/1511)).

 ## Features